jonathanhestroffer/3D_CNN_ShapeClassification/README.md

 <img src="data_generation_workflow.png" width=100% height=100%>

 As can be seen from the figure above illustrating the data generation workflow, Step 2 represents a series of data augmentation procedures; without it, there would only be one possible sample per image.
 For this example, 3000 samples of data are generated, 1000 for each of the shapes.

-Note a sample of data is 4D (x, y, z, c), c being the number of channels, in this case c=1.
+Note that for a 3D CNN, a sample of data is 4D (x, y, z, c), with x, y, and z being the three spatial dimensions of the image and c being the number of channels, in this case c=1.

 ```python
 import numpy as np